vwieczorek/civicforge/readme.md

 ### Tracking Development on the MVP Board

-The repository now includes a helper script to seed the MVP Board with initial project-tracking quests.
-Run `python -m board_mvp.seed_tasks` to create sample users and quests from `mvp_board_plan.md`.
+The repository now includes a helper script to seed the MVP Board with initial project-tracking tasks.
+Run `python -m board_mvp.seed_tasks` to create sample users and tasks from `mvp_board_plan.md`.
 After running the script, open the web interface (see `board_mvp/README.md`) to manage development work directly on the Board.